PROFILE

 in the Caspian Basin, which Azerbaijan shares

-with Russia, Kazakhstan, and Turkmenistan, are
+with Russia, Kazakhstan, Turkmenistan, and Iran

-exploration is still in the early stages.
+although exploration is still in the early

-Azerbaijan has concluded 21
+Azerbaijan has concluded 21 production-sharing

-production-sharing agreements with various oil
+agreements with various oil companies.

-companies.
-Azerbaijan celebrated first oil for
+Azerbaijan celebrated first oil for the

-the BTC pipeline in May 2005, and the pipeline
+Baku-Tbilisi-Ceyhan (BTC) pipeline in May 2005,

 producers in Kazakhstan also have expressed